yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 f(x) \leq M(1-a)
 $$

-This is the core model construct which is used for almost all cases below.
+This is the model construct which is used for almost all cases below.
+Make sure you understand why this works.
+In YALMIP, this is the core of the [implies](/command/implies) operator.

 ### If logical(z) then  \\(f(x)= 0\\)

 Introduce a new binary variable \\(s\\) to represent the logical condition using the methods above, and then use the standard implication.
+Note that you do not have to model the logical condition exactly (both directions), all you need is \\(\mathop{logical}(z) \rightarrow s\\).

 This is a general strategy throughout.
 If you enter complex expressions, introduce new variables for simple sub-parts and build the complete model by combining simple standard models.